craftercms/docs/source/by-role/system-admin/installation-and-configuration/configuration/studio/navigating-main-menu.rst

     :align: center
     :width: 100%

-For more information on how to use the Account tool, see :ref:`newIa-account-management`.
+For more information on how to use the Account tool, see :ref:`account-management`.